Azure/azureml-assets/assets/models/system/mistralai-Mixtral-8x7B-Instruct-v01/description.md

-The Mixtral-8x7B-v0.1 Large Language Model (LLM) is a pretrained generative text model with 7 billion parameters.
-Mixtral-8x7B-v0.1 outperforms Llama 2 70B on most benchmarks with 6x faster inference.
+The Mixtral-8x7B Large Language Model (LLM) is a pretrained generative Sparse Mixture of Experts.
+The Mixtral-8x7B outperforms Llama 2 70B on most benchmarks with 6x faster inference.

 Mixtral-8x7B-v0.1 is a decoder-only model with 8 distinct groups or the "experts".
 At every layer, for every token, a router network chooses two of these experts to process the token and combine their output additively.
 Mixtral has 46.7B total parameters but only uses 12.9B parameters per token using this technique.
 This enables the model to perform with same speed and cost as 12.9B model.

-The Mixtral-8x7B Large Language Model (LLM) is a pretrained generative Sparse Mixture of Experts.
-The Mixtral-8x7B outperforms Llama 2 70B on most benchmarks we tested.

 For full details of this model please read [release blog post](https://mistral.ai/news/mixtral-of-experts/).